ictxiangxin/boson/README.md

 `symbol_stack`, set the symbol stack variable name.

 `generate_comment`, set whether generate reduce comment in code.

+`start_symbol`, set the start non-terminal literal.

+`have_line_number`, tell boson lexer can give line number.

+`symbol_type`, set symbol type which will shift to symbol stack.

 And you can add some static code, named "section" in boson, each section have a name, and have prefix "@", the code lines start with "@@" and end with "@@", the form is: